Ed and Lorraine Warren

-Edward "Ed" Warren Miney (September 7, 1926 – August 23, 2006) and Lorraine Rita Warren (née Moran; January 31, 1927 – April 18, 2019) were American paranormal investigators and authors associated with prominent cases of alleged hauntings.
-Edward was a self-taught and self-professed demonologist, author, and lecturer.
+Edward Warren Miney (September 7, 1926 – August 23, 2006) and Lorraine Rita Warren (née Moran; January 31, 1927 – April 18, 2019) were American paranormal investigators and authors associated with prominent cases of alleged hauntings.
+Edward was a self-taught and self-professed demonologist, author, lecturer and artist.
 Lorraine professed to be clairvoyant and a light trance medium who worked closely with her husband.

-In 1952, the Warrens founded the New England Society for Psychic Research (NESPR), the oldest ghost hunting group in New England.
+In 1952, the Warrens founded the New England Society for Psychic Research (NESPR), the oldest ghost-hunting group in New England.
 They authored many books about the paranormal and about their private investigations into various reports of paranormal activity.
 They claimed to have investigated well over 10,000 cases during their career.
 The Warrens were among the first investigators in the Amityville haunting.
-According to the Warrens, the official website of the NESPR, Viviglam Magazine and several other sources, the NESPR uses a variety of individuals, including medical doctors, researchers, police officers, nurses, college students, and members of the clergy in its investigations.
+According to the Warrens, the official website of the NESPR, Viviglam Magazine, and several other sources, the NESPR uses a variety of individuals, including medical doctors, researchers, police officers, nurses, college students, and members of the clergy in its investigations.

-Stories of ghost hauntings popularized by the Warrens have been adapted as or have indirectly inspired dozens of films, television series, and documentaries, including several films in the Amityville Horror series and the films in The Conjuring Universe.
+Stories of ghost hauntings popularized by the Warrens have been adapted as or indirectly inspired dozens of films, television series, and documentaries, including several films in the Amityville Horror series and the films in The Conjuring Universe.

-Skeptics Perry DeAngelis and Steven Novella investigated the Warrens' evidence and described it as "blarney".
-Skeptical investigators Joe Nickell and Benjamin Radford concluded that the better known hauntings, Amityville and the Snedeker family haunting, did not happen and had been invented.
+Skeptics Perry DeAngelis and Steven Novella investigated the Warrens' evidence and called it "blarney".
+Skeptical investigators Joe Nickell and Benjamin Radford concluded that the better-known hauntings, Amityville and the Snedeker family haunting, did not happen and had been invented.

 Notable investigations

 Annabelle

-According to the Warrens, in the year 1968, two roommates claimed their Raggedy Ann doll was possessed by the spirit of a young girl named Annabelle Higgins.
+According to the Warrens, in 1970, two roommates said their Raggedy Ann doll was possessed by the spirit of a young girl named Annabelle Higgins.
 The Warrens took the doll, telling the roommates it was "being manipulated by an inhuman presence", and put it on display at the family's "Occult Museum".
 The legend of the doll inspired several films in the Conjuring Universe and is a motif in many others.

 Perron family

-In 1971, the Warrens claimed that the Harrisville, Rhode Island home of the Perron family was haunted by a witch who had lived there in the early 19th century.
-According to the Warrens, Bathsheba Sherman cursed the land so that whoever lived there somehow died a terrible death.
+In 1971, the Warrens claimed that the Harrisville, Rhode Island, home of the Perron family was haunted by a witch who had lived there in the early 19th century.
+According to the Warrens, Bathsheba Sherman sacrificed her baby son to the devil, and after that, cursed the land so that whoever lived there died a terrible death.
 The story is the subject of the 2013 film The Conjuring.
 Lorraine Warren was a consultant to the production and appeared in a cameo role in the film.
 A reporter for USA Today covered the film's supposed factual grounding.